Quit a GLP-1? Plan to start again? It's not recommended, but plenty of people do it

 It's quite common for people to start on GLP-1 drugs like Ozempic and Zepbound, especially as the diabetes and obesity treatments become more ubiquitous.
 They're designed to treat chronic conditions, so the medicines are intended for lifelong use; yet a high percentage of people who start them also quit.

-"We found that fewer than one in four patients remained on a GLP-1 medication after a year," says Dr. Jaime Almandoz, an obesity medicine specialist at the University of Texas Southwestern Medical Center.
+"We found that fewer than 1 in 4 patients remained on a GLP-1 medication after a year," says Dr. Jaime Almandoz, an obesity medicine specialist at the University of Texas Southwestern Medical Center.
 He looked at insurance claims data in a research letter published in JAMA and found that few patients actually adhere to the drugs for the long term.

 "Many times obesity treatment is framed as a limited duration intervention that once people get to a weight goal or percentage of weight reduction, that then treatment can be discontinued," Almandoz says.
 That's outdated thinking, he argues.
 Patients also stop because of cost, loss of insurance, or side effects.